 - a fish-farm licence issued by Fisheries New Zealand.

-Follow the steps below or download our detailed guide to getting approval for a fish farm.
+Follow the steps below, or download our guide on getting approval for a fish farm licence.

 Contact your regional council or unitary authority to find out: